layilin/SP23-33852/_annotations/book3.md

 101.266 strowed.
 Past tense of strow or strew; to scatter or spread loosely.

 [people] 101.272 Machaon.
-Greek physician and son of Asclepius, god of healing.
+Greek physician and son of Asclepius; god of healing.

 102.273 farcy.
 A disease of animals, especially of horses.

 102.273 tabid.
 Also tabetic.
 Wasted by disease, corrupted.

 102.274 cholic.
-Colic, painful stomach contractions.
+Colic or painful stomach contractions.

 102.278 Indesinent.
 Incessant.